 Another good reason to book tag flights is if you have international lounge passes that wouldn’t otherwise be used, such as Priority Pass visits or American Express Centurion Lounge passes.

 With Qantas, you’ll have international-grade service on the Boeing 787, although these jets don’t yet have WiFi installed.
-On my most recent trip, I upgraded to Premium Economy for only 10,900 Qantas Points and enjoyed the elevated service and dining on QF9 back to Perth.
+From Economy Red e-Deal, you can upgrade to Premium Economy from 10,900 Qantas Points or straight to Business Class for 27,200 points.
+I’ve done both and happily recommend either option.

 Summing up

-But if you’ve got time and you’re keen to indulge, booking one of these tag flights (especially on Qantas) can be an easy way to enjoy some time in a nicer lounge.
+But if you’ve got time and are keen to indulge, booking one of these tag flights (especially on Qantas) can be an easy way to enjoy some time in a fancier lounge while enjoying better onboard service and amenities.